benjaminion/upgrading-ethereum-book/src/book.md

     latest_execution_payload_header: ExecutionPayloadHeader  # [New in Bellatrix]
 ```

 All roads lead to the `BeaconState`.
-Maintaining this data structure is the sole purpose of all the apparatus in all of the spec documents.
+Maintaining this data structure is the sole purpose of all the apparatus in all the spec documents.
 This state is the focus of consensus among the beacon nodes; it is what everybody, eventually, must agree on.

 The beacon chain's state is monolithic: everything is bundled into a single state object (sometimes referred to as the "[God object](https://github.com/ethereum/consensus-specs/issues/582#issuecomment-461591281)").
 Some [have argued](https://github.com/ethereum/consensus-specs/issues/582) for more granular approaches that might be more efficient, but at least the current approach is simple.